ortclib/ortclib-cpp/README.md

 From your terminal, please clone the "opios" git repository: git clone --recursive https://github.com/openpeer/ortc-lib.git

-This repository will yield the ORTC Lib and dependency libraries like the C++ open peer core, stack, media and libraries needed to support the underlying SDK.
+This repository will yield the ORTC Lib and dependency libraries.

 Directory structure: